-3.4 Alterations to monitoring programmes for 2015-2016
+3.5 Alterations to monitoring programmes for 2017-2018

-In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, its obligations to monitor emissions/discharges and effects under the RMA, and report to the regional community.
-The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account:

+- the extent of information already made available through monitoring or other means to date; - its relevance under the RMA; - the Council's obligations to monitor consented activities and their effects under the RMA; - the record of administrative and environmental performances of the consent holder; and - reporting to the regional community.

+The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki exercising resource consents.

-In the case of DH Lepper Trust Piggery monitoring programme, it is proposed that for the 2016-2017 period, monitoring continues as set out in the 2015-2016 compliance monitoring programme with an emphasis on a reduction of effluent to be discharged to the receiving waters and a gradual increase to spray irrigate effluent to land over a five year period.
+In the case of DH Lepper Trust Piggery monitoring programme, it is proposed that for the 2017-2018 period, monitoring continues as set out in the 2016-2017 compliance monitoring programme except where noted in the recommendations